smartcat-labs/cassandra-diagnostics/README.md

 Values for `time` is given in milliseconds. `tags` are used to better specify measurement and provide additional searchable labels and fields is placeholder for additional fields connected to this measurement.
 Example can be Slow Query measurement, where `value` is execution time of query, `tags` can be type of statement (UPDATE or SELECT) so you can differentiate and search easy and `fields` can hold actual statement, which is not something you want to search against but it is valuable metadata for measurement.

-#### Riemann Query Reporter
+#### Riemann Reporter

-[RiemannQueryReporter](https://github.com/smartcat-labs/cassandra-diagnostics/blob/dev/cassandra-diagnostics-reporter-riemann/src/main/java/io/smartcat/cassandra/diagnostics/reporter/RiemannReporter.java) sends measurements as Riemann events towards the configured Riemann server using TCP transport.
+[RiemannReporter](https://github.com/smartcat-labs/cassandra-diagnostics/blob/dev/cassandra-diagnostics-reporter-riemann/src/main/java/io/smartcat/cassandra/diagnostics/reporter/RiemannReporter.java) sends measurements as Riemann events towards the configured Riemann server using TCP transport.

 Generated Riemann Events looks like the following: